 Ask your IT department to report on the throughput you’re actually getting.
 They’ll collect data from your firewall or router and can also contact your ISP for a report.

 STEP 3: Compare what you’re using to what you’re paying for

-If your ISP isn’t living up to your agreement, your ISP needs to know about it.
+If your ISP isn’t living up to your agreement, you need to contact your ISP.
 And it’s much easier to get your ISP to hold up their end of the bargain of the SLA when you have the data in hand.
 If they are making good on your SLA, then you need to do more troubleshooting.